Skip to main content

 Enter your credentials

 Paste the Client ID and Client Secret.
-For Okta, enter your Okta domain URL.
-For Keycloak, enter the full realm issuer URL including /realms/<realm-name>.
+For Okta, enter your Okta domain.
+For Keycloak, enter the realm URL.

 5